Alonso-del-Arte/chess/doc/Bibliography.md

 (1989).
 * David Levens, *Chess Basics*.
 London: Hamlyn (2018).
 * John Nunn, *New Ideas in the Four Knights*.
 New York: Henry Holt and Company (1993).
-* Jan Przewoznik and Malcolm Pein, *The Blumenfeld Gambit*.
+* Jan Przewo&zacute;nik and Malcolm Pein, *The Blumenfeld Gambit*.
 Oxford, etc.: Pergamon Chess (1991).